How Expert Vincenzo Brings the Hidden History of Pompeii to Life

 Pompeii is renowned for its Roman past, but it was originally Greek.
 Evidence of this lies in some of the oldest structures uncovered, which reflect designs by ancient Greek settlers from as early as the 8th century BC.

-Why do you think so many people are fascinated with Pompeii?
+Why do you think people are so drawn to Pompeii?

 You May Also Like